-When Belle Halpern and Kathy Lubar founded The Ariel Group twenty-one years ago, they had a vision of business leaders using the expressive skills of an actor to authentically connect with their colleagues, reports and managers.
+When Belle Halpern and Kathy Lubar founded Ariel (as The Ariel Group) 25 years ago, they had a vision of business leaders using the expressive skills of actors to authentically connect with their colleagues, reports, and managers.

-In 1993, you could build relationship by doing a walk-through of your department, poking your head into someone’s office and taking the opportunity to connect on a human level.
-In 2014, if you want to reach out to a team member or report, you may be picking up the phone or launching Skype or FaceTime.
+In 1993, you could build relationship by doing a walk-through of your department, poking your head into someone’s office, and taking the opportunity to connect on a human level.
+In 2018, if you want to reach out to a team member or report, you may be picking up the phone or launching Skype or FaceTime.

-- Extend the celebration.
-We have a client whose team is all in person but for one, and anytime they celebrate a birthday, they make sure their virtual member has a cupcake, too.
+We have a client whose team is all in person except for one, and any time they celebrate a birthday, they make sure their virtual member has a cupcake, too.

-- Be responsive.
-I have a colleague who answers most emails right away, even if it’s just with a “Thank you.”
+I have a colleague who answers most emails right away, even if it’s just with a “Thank you—I’ll look into this and get back to you.”
 It builds trust between us and certainly makes me feel more connected to her.

 Reaching out virtually does take a little extra effort and thought...but when our colleagues feel included and engaged, they are more likely to put in discretionary effort.

 So take a few extra minutes at the top of the meeting to hear everyone’s voice.
-Use Skype instead of the phone.
+Use video instead of just the phone.
 And have those cupcakes sent to your teammate’s home office.